 How to Avoid: Choose fresh food over canned, avoid plastics (especially those marked “PC” or with recycling label #7), and say no to receipts.

 Found in: Many industrial processes.
 The American food supply is widely contaminated.
-Chlorine bleach also forms dioxin after conbined with organic compounds.
+Chlorine bleach also forms dioxin after combined with organic compounds.
 Triclosan, the commonly used antibacterial agent in cleaners and soaps, degrades into dioxin.
 Bleached paper products like diapers, napkins, tissues, and paper towels can also contain dioxin.

 How to Avoid: Eat fewer animal products, avoid bleach and bleached paper products, and don’t buy products containing triclosan.